rjwalls/CS4401-notes/2099-01-08-basics_formatstrings.md

 specifiers calling for two additional strings to be printed, and look for the addresses of those two strings on the stack.
 However, no such strings exist and, consequently, `printf` will grab the four bytes from the stack from where the string addresses should be placed and treat those as string addresses.
-Most likely, `printf` will trigger a segmentation fault when those invalid pointers are dereferenced.
+Possibly, `printf` will trigger a segmentation fault when those invalid pointers are dereferenced.